replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/migrating-csi.md

   After kURL completes the data migration, storage consumption in the cluster returns to normal because the volumes from the previous CSI provisioner are deleted.

-  See the following for requirements specific to Rook or OpenEBS:
+  To ensure that your cluster has adequate resources, review the following for requirements specific to Rook or OpenEBS:
   - **Rook Ceph**: See [Rook Add-on](/add-ons/rook) in the kURL documentation and [Hardware Recommendations](https://docs.ceph.com/en/quincy/start/hardware-recommendations/) in the Ceph documentation.
   - **OpenEBS**: See [OpenEBS Add-on](/add-ons/openebs) in the kURL documentation and [What are the minimum requirements and supported container orchestrators?](https://openebs.io/docs/faqs/general#what-are-the-minimum-requirements-and-supported-container-orchestrators) in the OpenEBS documentation.